 7. If you’re struggling to label tires at rates anywhere near that of production

 It is not news that workflows and tire conveyor lines are likely to be faster and more consistent than that of humans.
-The entire speed and throughput rate of your plant is only as good as the weakest point within the process.

 If tires are moving along at a consistently quick rate, only to be held up at a later point in the process by humans who simply cannot keep pace applying labels at the same rate, the automation at other points within your process is not being fully optimized.
 Ensure all your investments are being fully utilized by streamlining processes with automated systems at every stage possible.
 Working together, throughput will be increased and consistent.